dcblack/ModernSystemC/README.md

 Illustrate various C++11/14/17 techniques with SystemC 2.3.2.
 This project is hosted on github at https://github.com/dcblack/ModernSystemC.git .

+#### Note

+Header files use the naming extension `.hpp` because it is useful to distinguish between code that is pure C vs C++.
+This is contrary to the habits of many SystemC coders, but can be useful when mixing various sources.

 ## Design

 A simple design was chosen to illustrate a variety of features.
 Basically